Top tips for writing the perfect business requirements document

 Get to know your stakeholders

 Build a rapport with your stakeholders and learn how they operate.
 Tailor your elicitation methods to their style or preferred method.
 While some people work best in interviews, others might prefer to prepare written answers.
-By adapting your methods to the person, you will be more efficient and effective in gathering requirements.
+By adapting your methods to the person, you will be more effective in gathering requirements.

 Always be prepared